ammaralmifalani/programmeren_4/README.md

 The following endpoints require a request body:

-  -`POST /api/user`: Create a new user (fields with an asterisk are required)
+- `POST /api/user`: Create a new user (fields with an asterisk are required)

 ````json
 {